Competitive Erosion is Conformally Invariant: Proof of Theorem

-\end{lem} \nin The above results follow from a general lemma about hitting times for submartingales.
-The statement has a few parameters and could be difficult to read.
-However for subsequent applications it would allow us to plug in various values for the parameters. \\
+\end{lem} The above results follow from a general lemma we state next, about hitting times for sub-martingales.
+This is a consequence of the Azuma-Hoeffding concentration estimates for sub-\\ martingales.
+The statement of the lemma has a few parameters and could be difficult to parse.
+However, for subsequent applications it would be helpful as it would allow us to plug in various values for the parameters.
+Let $\{\chi(t)\}_{t\ge 0}$ be a discrete time stochastic process taking values in an abstract set $\mathcal{D}.$ Also, let $g:\mathcal{D} \rightarrow \R$ be a real valued function and $\mathcal{F}_t$ be the filtration generated by the process $\chi(\cdot)$ up to time $t$. \begin{lem}\cite[Lemma 10]{cyl} Let $a_1,a_2,a_3 >0$.
+Suppose,